Average values of quadratic Hecke character sums: Introduction

 It follows that when $Y < X^{1-\varepsilon}$, we can recast $S(X,Y)$ as

-The error term given in Theorem \eqref{quadraticmean} is essentially of the same order of magnitude as the error term in the above expression.
+The error term given in Theorem \eqref{quadraticmean} is essentially of the same order of magnitude as that in the above expression.
 Moreover, the asymptotic formula given in \eqref{S} is now valid for all $Y \leq X^{1-\varepsilon}$.